typetokrish/design-petterns-simplified/src/AdapterPattern/readme.md

 }
 ```

-This means the AppiResponder uses methods setCode, setData and render exposed from an Interface of PlainTextResponse.
+This means the ApiResponder uses methods setCode(), setData() and render() exposed from an interface of PlainTextResponse.
 Let us see how we use the ApiResponder to process data and send response.

 ```